Alumni Advisory Committee

-The AAC's role is to represent the University of Newcastle's body of convocation by providing advice on University strategy, policy and activities affecting UON alumni.
+The AAC represents the University of Newcastle's body of convocation by providing advice on University strategy, policy and activities affecting UON alumni.

-Members of the AAC are elected by the alumni of the University at the Annual General Meeting (AGM) of Convocation, generally held in November.
-All members of Convocation are eligible to nominate and vote.
+Members of the AAC are elected by the alumni of the University at the Annual General Meeting (AGM) of Convocation.
+All members of convocation are eligible to nominate and vote.

 What does the AAC do?

-Members of the AAC meet six times per year to provide advice on the selection of graduate members of the University Council.
-They are the face of the annual Alumni Awards, and provide advice to the Office of Alumni and External Relations on alumni policy.
-They are the first community members consulted on major changes to the University's direction.
+Members of the AAC meet six times per year to provide strategic advice to UON, including recommendations for the selection of graduate members of the University Council.
+The AAC is the face of the annual Alumni Awards, and provides advice to the Office of Alumni and and Philanthropy on alumni programs and activities.
+They are also among the first community members consulted on major changes to the University's direction.